omnivector-solutions/license-manager-simulator/README.md

 You can add/remove licenses from the license server API using the online interface at `http://localhost:8000/docs`.
 This helps you to make requests directly with the browser into the API, with examples.

 There is an `application.sh` script that is intended to run in Slurm as a job that uses the licenses from the API.
-It is just a dummy application for test that creates a license_in_use in the API, sleeps, then deletes the license_in_use.
+It is just a dummy application for testing purposes that creates a license_in_use in the API, sleeps, then deletes the license_in_use.
 There is also a `batch.sh` script to run the application via `sbatch`.

 These files are seeded with the API IP address provided in the step above and available at `/tmp` folder in the `slurmd` node.